 Make Sure It's Manageable

 "For little children, it's often ornamental," says Dr. Stuart Weinstein, talking about backpacks.
-Weinstein is the Ignacio V. Ponseti Chair and professor of orthopaedic surgery — and a professor of pediatrics — at the University of Iowa.
+Weinstein is the Ignacio V. Ponseti Chair and a professor of orthopedic surgery — and professor of pediatrics — at the University of Iowa.
 However, you want to make sure kids can carry what they need without struggling or hurting their backs.

 "Studies have shown postural habits develop early in children, so the best time to teach and promote proper backpack use is the first time your child gets a backpack," Bautch notes, adding that it's important to develop good posture before age 8.
 "These include properly fitting the backpack, properly loading the backpack, a daily evaluation of what needs to be in the backpack, and how to properly lift and put on a backpack."

-As far as brands go, Pottery Barn Kids offers four sizes/models: pre-K, small, large, and rolling.
-Bags feature popular characters (including Harry Potter and Frozen) and even glow-in-the dark designs — and they have different features depending on size.
-A small holds two small notebooks, two books, and a water bottle with an exterior strap for a lunch bag, while a large has more room for a large notebook and books; both have an MP3 player pocket cutout for headphone cords.
+As far as brands go, Pottery Barn Kids offers four sizes/models: mini, small, large, and rolling.
+Bags feature popular characters (including Hello Kitty and Disney) and even glow-in-the dark designs — and they have different features depending on size.
+A small holds a lunch bag, two small notebooks, two books, and a water bottle, while a large has more room for a large notebook and books; both have an MP3 player pocket cutout for headphone cords.

 Go for Easy-to-Clean Backpacks